PepperGo/WebTechnologies/README.md

 ## What is it?
-This is my multi-month study plan to become a Full-Stack Web Developer.
+This is my multi-month study plan or review plan to become a Full-Stack Web Developer.
 Actually, even if you are not in the field of web developement, I believe knowledges in web development would definitely help.

 However, some problems may occur when you are starting to learn web development:
    * Never know how to start and what to learn?